-For example
+- For example

-- Something a child has said for example, an allegation of harm - Child's appearance may include unexplained marks as well as dress - Behaviour change - Witnessed concerning behaviour
+- o Something a child has said e.g. allegation of harm

+- Child's appearance may include unexplained marks as well as dress

+- Behaviour change

+- Witnessed concerning behaviour

 Act immediately and record your concerns.
 If urgent, speak to a DSL first.